ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 1. Click 'Save State' to save the Column State.
 1. Change some column state e.g. resize columns, move columns around, apply column sorting or row grouping etc.
-1. Click 'Restore State' and the columns state is set back to where it was when you clicked 'Save State'.
+1. Click 'Restore State' and the column's state is set back to where it was when you clicked 'Save State'.
 1. Click 'Reset State' and the state will go back to what was defined in the Column Definitions.

 <grid-example title='Save and Apply State' name='save-apply-state' type='generated' options='{ "enterprise": true, "modules": ["clientside", "rowgrouping", "columnpanel"] }'></grid-example>